xlucash/XL-Drop/README.md

 # XL-DROP Plugin

 The `XL-DROP` plugin is a drop management system for Minecraft.
-It allows for the configuration of various drops, player permission management, and interaction with a database.
+It allows for the configuration of various drops and creating stone generators.

 ## Features